Cookies & Cups > Recipes > Dessert > Cakes > Insane Reese’s Cake

 5. Allow the cake to cool in the pan for 10 minutes and then remove and transfer to a wire rack to cool completely.

-Peanut Butter Filling
+Make the Peanut Butter Filling

 1. In the clean bowl of your stand mixer, fitted with the paddle attachment mix the butter and peanut butter together on medium speed until smooth.
 Turn the mixer to low and slowly add in the powdered sugar.
 Turn the mixer to medium and mix for 1 minute until combined.

-2. Turn mixer back to low and add in 1/4 cup milk.
+2. Turn the mixer back to low and add 1/4 cup milk.
 Mix for an additional minute, scraping the sides of the bowl as necessary, until creamy and combined.
 If desired, add additional milk to achieve desired result.

 3. Transfer one of the cooled cakes to a plate or cake stand.
 Spread the peanut butter filling on top of the cake.
 Place the other cake on top of the peanut butter filling.

-Chocolate Frosting
+Make the Chocolate Frosting

 1. In the bowl of your stand mixer fitted with the paddle attachment, combine the butter, cocoa powder, powdered sugar, vanilla, and warm water and mix on low speed, until the mixture just comes together.